Skip to content

 Copyright 2013 James Marsh

-The stream is flowing at a normal level with clear water.
+The stream continues to flow at a normal level with clear water.
 Good hatches continue to take place.
-We received three good reports from customers fishing this past week.
+We received two good reports from customers fishing this past week.

 Stream Conditions: Afternoon Water Temperature: 46 (lower section)